Rugby: Provincial unions at risk of pulling out of Mitre 10 Cup due to player payment concerns

 As it stands, significant concessions are required for all teams to make the revised September 11 start line.

-Provincial union sources have told the Herald that they and the Players' Association are "10 per cent apart" over an agreed wage cut, but Nichol disputes this, saying that meetings today between his organisation and New Zealand Rugby will make a lie of that.
+Provincial union sources have told the Herald that they and the Players' Association are "10 per cent apart" over an agreed wage cut, but Players' Association boss Rob Nichol disputes this, saying that meetings today between his organisation and New Zealand Rugby will make a lie of that.

 "What we have is a situation with a lot of moving parts," Nichol said.
 "A lot of the modelling done to date was based on the assumption we'd have no rugby, so this is a rapidly changing space."